-By Samantha Dana and Mattea Kramer
+By Mattea Kramer and Samantha Dana

-Beginning with the 2011 budget, lawmakers in Washington brought the nation to a series of crisis points - in which the economy, funding for most federal programs, and the nation's credit rating and interest rates all hung in the balance.
+Beginning with a debt ceiling crisis in August 2011, lawmakers in Washington brought the nation to a series of crisis points - in which the economy, funding for most federal programs, and the nation's credit rating and interest rates all hung in the balance.
 Americans endured budget cuts known as sequestration - which contributed to unemployment - while lawmakers continued to disagree over debt and deficit and government spending.
 Unable to put together a federal budget deal for fiscal year 2013, the political gridlock reached such heights that lawmakers shut down the government for 16 days in 2013 because they couldn't agree on even a temporary spending bill to keep the government running.

-The following are the major fiscal crisis points that occurred between the fiscal year 2011 budget and the close of the 2013 calendar year.
+The following are the major fiscal crisis points that occurred between August 2011 and the close of the 2013 calendar year.